Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Introduction

-The COVID-19 pandemic worsened the already prevailing and detrimental educational inequality in the LAC region.
-Prolonged school closures led to loss of learning, increased inequalities, having negative impacts on psychosocial health and well-being of students and teachers, with younger children and students from more vulnerable groups experiencing the greatest losses (\citealp{asadullah23,unesco24}).
-For instance, \cite{bracco25}'s simulations show how educational loss is tightly related to households' socioeconomic levels.
-The authors estimate a mean loss years of education for a student in the bottom decile of the income distribution of 81\%, nearly four as large than a student in the top decile (losing 22\%).
+In countries where education systems where resources-constrained the negative effects of the COVID-19 pandemic have been more profound because the wider barriers these countries had to tackle given by the triple burden of schooling deprivation, learning inequality and learning poverty (\citealp{asadullah23}).
+So, in the case of the LAC countries, the pandemic worsened educational inequalities.
+Prolonged school closures led to loss of learning, increased inequalities, also having negative impacts on psychosocial health and well-being of students and teachers, with younger children and students from more vulnerable groups experiencing the greatest losses (\citealp{asadullah23,unesco24}).

-Household's income shocks leading to increasing poverty (which in the region are estimated between 23\%-39\%; \citealp{bracco25}) due to the pandemic and their consequences on educational outputs compounded established drivers of learning poverty in LAC region.
-Established drivers of low performance in the region are repetition (\citealp{randall16,vinas21}), parental education and Indigeneity (\citealp{cortina17,delprato19}), educational inputs (e.g., households' ICT and books stocks, family educational support: \citealp{lara19,torrecilla20}), as well as school characteristics such as school contextual poverty, school type and poor school climate (\citealp{berkowitz17}), ICT investments (number of PCs per student, rate of connectivity; \citealp{agasisti23}), quality of teaching —proxied by teachers uptake of professional development$/$PD and qualifications (\citealp{mcginn23}).
+In turn, the COVID19 pandemic's driven households income shocks yielded increasing poverty (which in the region are estimated between 23\%-39\%; \citealp{bracco25}) and their consequences for educational outputs compounded established drivers of learning poverty in LAC region.
+For instance, \cite{bracco25}'s simulations show how pandemic educational loss in the LAC region is tightly related to households' socioeconomic levels.
+The authors estimate a mean loss years of education for a student in the bottom decile of the income distribution of 81\%, nearly four times as large than the one experienced by a student in the top decile (losing 22\%).
+In addition, established drivers of low performance in the region are repetition (\citealp{randall16,vinas21}), parental education and Indigeneity (\citealp{cortina17,delprato21,delprato19}), educational inputs (e.g., households' ICT and books stocks, family educational support: \citealp{lara19,torrecilla20}), as well as school characteristics such as school contextual poverty, school type and poor school climate (\citealp{berkowitz17,delprato17}), schools' ICT investments (number of personal computers$/$PC per student, rate of connectivity; \citealp{agasisti23,cepal20}), quality of teaching \textendash proxied by teachers uptake of professional development (PD) and qualifications (\citealp{mcginn23}).